-Generally, the legacy systems that are used in the AD domain were not designed to share data with other systems.
+Generally the legacy systems that are used in the AD domain were not designed to share data with other systems.
 Furthermore, they usually were not designed to use event driven technologies.
 This means that currently the frequency of information transfer is limited to that supported by the legacy system and is often a manual process.
 This makes it difficult for such legacy systems to play a role in event driven systems of systems, such as those designed to support interactive collaborative planning.

-The NATO integrated command and control software for air operations (ICC), BAE's ground-based AD, battlefield information systems application (GBAD BISA) and Thales' MPlanIt mission planning system were chosen for the programme as they were good examples of this issue.
+The NATO ICC, BAE's AD C2 GBAD BISA and Thales' MPlanIt mission planning system were chosen for the programme as they were good examples of this issue.

-For the final TRL6 demonstration, a complex and challenging scenario was devised that illustrated how integrating these operational legacy systems would enable a level of agility that had not previously been possible.
+For the final TRL6 demonstration a complex and challenging scenario was devised that illustrated how integrating these operational legacy systems would enable a level of agility that had not previously been possible.